 Is there a way to export the graphic, and not just the data?

 There isn't an export option but the scheduler function can send read-only views of the reports it generates to anyone you specify, and most operating systems have a facility for capturing part of the screen as an image - Windows has its snipping tool and Mac users can hit Shift+Command+4.

 Can I get usage broken down by resource with total usage for that month by things like job role, permission set, group i.e. a spreadsheet with rows of resources and columns of job roles (et al)?

 Yes.
 Clicking on resources as the breakdown gives you a secondary breakdown option.
-To get the dimensions on different axis you need to download the report.
+Downloading the report will give you more choice in how it is displayed.

 How long will the report data be kept?